Is Your School’s Marketing Fragile?

 - Don’t bite off more than you can chew the first time around.
 If your website is poor, January is not the time to start a rework of the site.
 But schedule a time to improve it.
 There is no excuse for having a poor website.

-Alternatively, if you don’t have time (or don’t want the hassle) to improve your site, a solution like SchoolMint Engage can help lighten your workload and ensure your website is a true marketing and enrollment asset.
+Alternatively, if you don’t have time (or don’t want the hassle) to improve your site, a digital school marketing solution like SchoolMint Engage can help lighten your workload and ensure your website is a true marketing and enrollment asset.

 SchoolMint Engage helps you increase the online visibility of your school and enroll more students through a mobile-friendly, optimized microsite that integrates seamlessly into your current school website.